 “Ma’am, are you there?
 Ma’am?
 Ma’am!”
 She hung up the phone before I could insist that she provide further details.

-Behind him stood a woman, strikingly beautiful with long flowing blonde hair styled into several braids and ruby red lips.
-She wore a blue gown and slippers, an unusual thing to be wearing at a tire yard late at night.
-What made me especially take pause is that she looked and dressed strikingly similar to the titular character of that aforementioned cartoon.
+Behind him stood a woman, strikingly beautiful with long flowing blonde hair styled into several braids with ruby red lips.
+She wore a blue gown and slippers which I noted was an unusual thing to wear at a tire yard late at night.
+Her attire was familiar but I could not place where I had seen it last until, from the recesses of my mind, I was able to conjure an image.
+She dressed very similarly to the titular character Princess Luna.

 “He thought I was a princess,” the woman sobbed.